ctrueden/ctrueden.github.io/_pages/deus/SessionMon13.md

 "I don't know."

 In response to some more questions, Sartus explains, "I don't know the motives; I merely serve and protect. . . .
-I would say that if the heart tree has any chance for survival, ((OrgGaia|the Gaians)) are doing all they can to save it."
+I would say that if the heart tree has any chance for survival, [the Gaians](OrgGaia) are doing all they can to save it."

 Brice asks Sartus where he left Adana, and he replies, "I don't remember."
 Brice asks if he left her somewhere on Luna.